jwisemanca/biReports/webelements/readme.md

 1. Embed different types of web controls into a SAP BI Crystal Report to create custom prompt interfaces.
 1. Create dashboard-style reports with more interactivity.
-1. Develop interfaces for write-backs to the database, using target reports based on a stored procedure.
+1. Develop interfaces / forms for write-backs to the database, using target reports based on a stored procedure.
 1. Create workflows to pass filtered & selected data to another report.
 1. Customize, hide, or suppress the Crystal Reports viewer toolbar.
 1. Develop reports which can create an email utilizing report data.